asfe0001/IoT-GoodMorning/Group_Bed/README.md

 -Count Movements at Night to control strengh of Coffee in the Morning.
 Values get published on broker.

 ## List of Requirements Group03
- * Publish random values to broker with Raspberry PI
+ * Publish percent values to broker with Raspberry PI
  * Get analog readout from KY-018 to RPI via i2c Bus
  * Publish analoge readout to broker
- * Subscribe topic to control LED

 ## Overview Hardware System
 * Raspberry PI 3
-* XXX
 * KY-050 Ultrasonic Distance Sensor

 ## Preparation for Startup